Contact us via Facebook

 What is Hate Crime?

-How to Report Hate Crime?
+How to Report Hate Crime

-In an emergency call the Police on 999
+In an emergency where you or someone you know is in immediate danger, call the Police on 999.

 Report to North Star

-• Via our Customer Services Team on 03000 11 00 11
+• Customer Services Team: Call us at 03000 11 00 11

-• Contacting your housing/support officer direct
+• Contact your housing/support officer

-• Take action against perpetrators where appropriate
+6. Take action against those responsible where appropriate.